Research at BOB

 Recently, two improved sublinear light clients were proposed: to validate the blockchain, NIPoPoWs and FlyClient only download a polylogarithmic number of block headers, sampled at random.
 The actual verification of payments, however, remains costly: for each verified transaction, the corresponding block must too be downloaded.
 This yields NIPoPoWs and FlyClient only effective under low transaction volumes.

 We present TxChain, a novel mechanism to maintain efficiency of light clients even under high transaction volumes.
 Specifically, we introduce the concept of contingent transaction aggregation, where proving inclusion of a single contingent transaction implicitly proves that n other transactions exist in the blockchain.
-To verify n payments, TxChain requires a only single transaction in the best (n≤c), and n/c+logc(n) transactions in the worst case (n>c).
+To verify n payments, TxChain requires only a single transaction in the best (n≤c), and n/c+logc(n) transactions in the worst case (n>c).
 We deploy TxChain on Bitcoin without consensus changes and implement a soft fork for Ethereum.
 To demonstrate effectiveness in the cross-chain setting, we implement TxChain as a smart contract on Ethereum to efficiently verify Bitcoin payments.

-• Zamyatin A, Avarikioti Z, Perez D, Knottenbelt WJ,
+- Zamyatin A, Avarikioti Z, Perez D, Knottenbelt WJ,

-• 4th International Workshop on Cryptocurrencies and Blockchain Technology - CBT 2020
+- 4th International Workshop on Cryptocurrencies and Blockchain Technology - CBT 2020

-• In collaboration with Imperial College London and ETH Zurich
+- In collaboration with Imperial College London and ETH Zurich

 Promise: Leveraging Future Gains for Collateral Reduction